The 11 Most “Instagramable” Spots in Queenstown – Queenstown Photography

 1. Lake Wakatipu

-Lake Wakatipu is probably the most posted about place in Queenstown.
-It is the huge lake that Queenstown sits on the shore of.
-With The Remarkables Mountain Range in the background, it isn’t hard to see why the hashtag #LakeWakatipu is so popular.
+With so many stunning mountain Peaks in the background, it isn’t hard to see why the hashtag #LakeWakatipu is so popular.

-2. Queenstown Hill
+2. Queenstown Hill Walk

 Queenstown Hill is the large hill right in Queenstown.
 Hiking to the top of Queenstown Hill is a popular activity for both locals and tourists alike.
 The view from the top of Queenstown Hill is just spectacular!

 That amazing Instagram shot comes at a price though.
-Don’t be fooled by the word “hill”, Queenstown Hill is a challenging hike.
+Don’t be fooled by the word “hill”, Queenstown Hill Walk is a challenging hike.
 It takes about an hour and it is straight up the entire way.
 By the time you get to the top, you might be too sweaty to actually be in your photo!

 If you plan on hiking Queenstown Hill make sure to wear good shoes and bring lots of water.
 The trails are clearly marked and easy to follow.
-The hike is accessible right from Queenstown town centre and can be found on Google Maps.
+The hike is accessible right from Queenstown town center and can be found on Google Maps.

 3. Moke Lake

 Moke Lake is most famous for the mirror-like reflection the lake creates.
 At Moke Lake on a calm day, the mountains that lie around the lake are reflected perfectly off the water’s edge.